maxburian/SAXS_py3/doc/Server.rst

    $  saxsleash mergedata mergeconf.json

 Sends command to merge data.
-Takes a merge configuration file as Argument.
+Takes a merge configuration file as argument.

 Put Plot Data
 ~~~~~~~~~~~~~

-The ``putplotdata`` comand is used internaly by the worker thread to
-update the current plot the server delivers when asked the ``plotdata`` command.
+The ``putplotdata`` comand is used internaly by the worker thread to update the current plot the server delivers when asked the ``plotdata`` command.